Ugocode/SVM-Intro/README.md

 # SVM-Intro
-Using SVM to create a model for the digits dataset
+Using SVM a scikit learn module for data science to create a model for the digits dataset